 I've been at this for a long time, and maybe I've lost my sense of humor, but I think that excessive education loans are a racket.
 That racket requires at least the silent cooperation of politicians, secondary schools, the media, governmental agencies, and colleges - good and bad, honest and dishonest - for it to exist.
 That racket fosters the false expectation in our society of the necessity of excessive student and parent loans.
 Students and parents are the victims.
 And something affirmative needs to be done to break the cycle of victimization.
 It looks to me like the US government has pretty much quit doing governance, and I don't expect that overall situation to get better soon.
 But you can fight the high loan racket and win your own corner of that battle by being knowledgeable education consumers, a skill you're learning in this website.

 III.
 FORMAT AND FORMS Remember that we have two goals for this page.
-We want to establish the Bookends for the need-based aid your students will receive per year in college - meaning the approximate maximum and the approximate minimum, and we want to get you an accurate estimate of your Expected Family Contribution.
+We want to establish the Bookends for the need-based aid your students will receive per year in college, meaning your approximate maximum and approximate minimum, and we want to get you an accurate estimate of your Expected Family Contribution.
 To accomplish these goals, you will all do at least two different NPCs.
 You will all do Harvard's NPC, because it has very generous need-based aid.
 Then you will all do Berkeley's NPC, because - although it has almost non-existent need-based aid for students who are not California residents - the EFC estimator that's built into its NPC program is really accurate.
 Then the California residents will do the NPC program for the University of Washington, but they will make their job a lot easier by inputting Berkeley's EFC estimate into the U-Dub's NPC.
 And this whole thing will be a cake walk if you just do it in order.
 Non-Californians will need to download and/or print this form: